 Tell help brands better understand why they should be podcasting we put together a podcast that gives even more insight.

 Here is a look at the results we’ve delivered with the Sports Marketing Huddle, a podcast that takes a look at all things marketing in the world of sports.

 Brian Cristiano, CEO of Bold Worldwide, an NYC based ad agency for sports & lifestyle brands (on right.)

-Rob Cressy, Founder of Cress Media, a Chicago based digital marketing and content creation shop (on left.)
+Rob Cressy, Founder of Cress Media, a Chicago based sports marketing and content creation agency (on left.)